Medically reviewed on November 28, 2016

 Aspirin, butalbital, and caffeine can pass into breast milk and may harm a nursing baby.
 Aspirin use while breast-feeding could cause bleeding in the infant.
 You should not breast-feed while using this medicine.

 Do not give this medicine to a child or teenager with a fever, flu symptoms, or chicken pox.
 Aspirin can cause Reye's syndrome, a serious and sometimes fatal condition in children.

-How should I take aspirin, butalbital, and caffeine?
+How should I take Butalbital Compound?

 Misuse of habit-forming medicine can cause addiction, overdose, or death.
 Selling or giving away this medicine is against the law.

 If you need surgery, tell the surgeon ahead of time that you are using Butalbital Compound.
 You may need to stop using the medicine for a short time.